knpuniversity/php-beginner-series/knpu/files-json-booleans.rst

     You can find this file in the "resources" directory of the code download.

-Let's open up this file and see what's inside:
+Open up this file and see what's inside:

 .. code-block:: json